BrianAllenGit/learning_tapestry/README.md

 # learning_tapestry

-# Made using Ruby 2.3.1
+### Made using Ruby 2.3.1

 ## Requirements

-PostgreSQL 12.1
+* PostgreSQL 12.1
-Ruby 2.3.1
+* Ruby 2.3.1
-PSQL 12.3
+* PSQL 12.3
+* Bundler 1.16.6

 ## Setting up the local DB
-To begin, we must setup a local dev copy of the database.
-We will be loggin in with the default postgres user `postgres`.
+To begin, we will first setup a local dev copy of the database.
+We will be logging in with the default postgres user `postgres`.
 If you modified the default postgres user, please login with the appropriate user.

 ```
 psql postgres